 In combination, these factors strongly suggest that Banksy comes off a winner.
 No one is likely to go after him for anything.
 And, of course, his renown just got a kick to the moon.
 In a turnabout is fair play world, he has become just as powerful a money machine as the gallery and auction world his prank so successfully shredded.

 I’ll close with two fantasies for you to ponder.
 Over the weekend after the Sotheby’s “gala,” I wondered if the shredder was set to run a certain distance, automatically stop, and relatch itself shut—leaving open the possibility of triggering it a second time to finish the shredding if and when the piece is again put up for auction.
-What if that happens?
-At that point wouldn’t the expectations of carefully scrutiny of the piece rise so significantly that anyone buying the work when it shreds a second time is left holding the bag?
+What if that happens and the art ends up in strips on the floor?
+At that point wouldn’t the expectation that any bidder would have carefully scrutinized the piece before bidding leave the new owner holding the bag?
 Or, fantasy number two, what if the work can be shredded again but the latch mechanism is “disarmed” by the Sotheby’s buyer of last Friday.
 Can that buyer be accused of mutilating the work in violation of 17 U.S.C. §106A?
 Ponder away.